ThirdRealityStudios/GUInness/README.md

 so that's the challenge for me.

-# Who is this API for?
+# Who Is This API For?
 As you read above the API is mainly being developed for simple 2D games which do not require such an efficient rendering API.
 GUInness already uses the "paintMethod(Graphics g)"-method in order to realize the displaying of components, graphics and more.
 As you probably know, that's not the approach for AAA-Games, nor you can expect high-resoluted graphics.